seemslegit42/grimOS/services/GRPC_INTEGRATION.md

 # gRPC Integration for Microservices

-This guide explains how to use gRPC for synchronous communication between microservices in the Grimoire OS platform.
+This guide explains how to use gRPC for synchronous communication between microservices in the grimOS platform.

 ## Overview

-The Grimoire OS platform uses gRPC for efficient, type-safe, synchronous communication between microservices.
+The grimOS platform uses gRPC for efficient, type-safe, synchronous communication between microservices.
 This implementation includes:

 1. Protocol Buffer (protobuf) definitions for service APIs
 2. Generated Python gRPC server and client code